Brett Kimmorley: Coaching career

 Following his retirement, Kimmorley signed on as an assistant coach with the Bulldogs for 2011–12.
 In December 2012, he announced his move to the Canberra Raiders, signing a two-year deal, as David Furner's right-hand man.
 Kimmorley was head coach of the Wests Tigers Under 20s in 2015, making the second week of the finals.
 He departed the club shortly afterwards.

 In 2022, following the termination of Michael Maguire at the Wests Tigers, Kimmorley was named as interim coach for the rest of the season.

 In round 20, Kimmorley earned his first win as interim head coach with a shock 32-18 victory over Brisbane.
 In round 23, Wests were beaten 72-6 by the Sydney Roosters which became the clubs heaviest ever defeat.

+On 2 September 2025, the Tigers announced that Kimmorley would end his tenure as the NRLW coach.

+In October 2025, Manly announced that Kimmorley would join the coaching staff.

 Media career

 After retiring, Kimmorley joined Fox Sports as a commentator.
 As of 2017, Kimmorley normally commentated 1-2 matches per round as a sideline commentator.
 He also works as an NRL reporter for the Seven Network.

-He will commentate on matches of the 2017 Rugby League World Cup for the Seven Network.